 The tournament offers free accommodation (in twin rooms) during the weekend (Friday to Monday), as well as free breakfast (in the hotel) and lunch (on the fields).
 Free water and Gatorade are offered on the fields.

-Referees will also receive a stipend, depending on the number of games they officiate.
-They can expect between 4 and 6 games per day, each half is 30 minutes long.
+Referees will also receive a stipend of $350.
+They can expect between 4 and 6 games per day.

 Please note – in order to receive money from the tournament, you’ll need to apply for the appropriate VISA (B1/B2).
 People who travel on the “Esta program” (visa waiver) will not be paid.

 All accepted referees will be accommodated free of charge in hotels in close proximity to the fields in either Boston or one of the surrounding suburbs.

 Referees will be able to check-in on the Friday, and check-out on the Monday after the end of the event.

 Referees can expect free accommodation based on double or triple occupancy in the same room.
 Hotels are of high standard.

 New England is a six-state region in the northeast corner of the United States of America.
 It is one of the oldest settled parts of the US.